Facts About Hickory

 What is Hickory Hardwood?

-There are actually 19 different kinds of hickory hardwoods in the world.
-This domestic hardwood species is very hard, dense, and resistant to shock.
-Hickory hardwood has been used for tool handles, the spokes of wagon wheels, lacrosse sticks, golf clubs, and skis.
+There are 19 different kinds of hickory hardwoods in the world.
+This domestic hardwood species is tough, dense, and resistant to shock.
+Hickory hardwood has been used for tool handles, wagon wheel spokes, lacrosse sticks, golf clubs, and skis.
 The energy living in hardwood makes it very suitable for burning in wood stoves and fireplaces.
 It is often used to flavor meats such as barbecue.
+Because of its durability and resistance to wear, it is well suited for use as a floor covering.
+It will stand up to 21st-century abuses and the daily in and out of traffic.

 Where Hickory Hardwood Originates